 2.9.1 The ASRC Board may name officers necessary to serve the needs of the Board.
 Positions may include: ASRC Risk Management Officer, ASRC Operations Officer, ASRC Training Officer and any other standing Committee Chair or liaison.
 Such officers or committee chairs shall be nominated by the ASRC Chair and approved by a simple majority vote of the ASRC Board.

-2.9.2 ASRC Officers may appoint additional officers to support execution of their duties.
+2.9.2 ASRC Officers or Committee Chairs may appoint additional officers or committee members to support execution of their duties.

 3. ASRC Credentialing Board

 The authority for issuing ASRC credentials will be vested in the ASRC Credentialing Board, supported by ASRC Examiners and Qualified Evaluators.
-The ASRC Credentialing Board is a group of ASRC certified members chosen by the ASRC Board of Directors to administer the ASRC credentialing system.
+The ASRC Credentialing Board is a group of ASRC Certified Members chosen by the ASRC Board of Directors to administer the ASRC credentialing system.

 3.1 Members of the ASRC Credentialing Board will be selected and certified as outlined in the ASRC Credentialing Policy Manual.